Trademark Attorney Cost

 Complications also might arise during the publication phase.
 As noted, all proposed trademarks that are not withdrawn are published in the USPTO’s Official Gazette for thirty days.
 During this time, third parties can file a Notice of Opposition to the pending trademark.
 Additional legal services would be needed to resolve an Opposition.
 Those services might include negotiating an agreement or litigating the objections before the Trademark Trial and Appeal Board (“TTAB”).
 An Opposition proceeding before the TTAB is similar to what you might expect with a lawsuit filed in court.
 Like a typical lawsuit, an initial pleading — a complaint — is filed and the applicant has a chance to file counter-pleadings.
 The parties will engage in a period of discovery which is the exchange of evidence and information.
 Eventually, the parties will file a trial brief to the Board.
 As can be seen, an Opposition is complex and you will require dedicated and experienced legal representation.
 If your application faces an Opposition, a quote for legal services can be provided.
 We provide a full range of TTAB trial services.

 Are There Additional Costs After Trademark Registration is Complete?

 Trademark registrations must periodically be renewed and additional government filing fee are applicable.
 Failure to renew a registration will result in the registration being canceled (or being marked dead).
 The first renewal deadline is between the fifth and sixth year anniversary of the registration.
 At that time, a trademark owner must file with the USPTO a declaration attesting to continuing use of the trademark (or a declaration of excusable non-use).
-The current filing fee is $125 per class of goods/services associated with the trademark.
-At this time a Section 15 requesting incontestability should also be filed which has an additional $200 per class government filing fee.
+At this time a Section 15 requesting incontestability should also be filed.

 If you have questions related to a trademark attorney cost, please contact us today.